-4.9 Exercise #2: Building a Comet
+5.9 Exercise #2: Building a Comet

 In this portion of the lab, you will actually build a comet out of household materials.
-These include water, ammonia, potting soil, and dry ice $(CO_2 \text{ ice})$.
+These include water, ammonia, potting soil, and dry ice $(CO_2 \text{ ice})$ .
 Be sure to distribute the work evenly among all members of your group.
 Follow these directions: (12 points)

 - 1. Put a freezer bag in your bucket. - 2.
-Place about 1/3 cup of water in the bag/bucket. - 3.
-Add 2 spoonfuls of sand, stirring well.
+Place a little less than 1 cup of water (this is a little less than 1/2 of a "Solo" cup!) in the bag/bucket. - 3.
+Add 3 spoonfuls of sand, stirring well.
 (NOTE: Do not stir so hard that you rip the freezer bag!) - 4.
-Add a dash of ammonia. - 5.
-Add a dash of organic material (potting soil).
-Stir until well-mixed.

-- 6. Your TA will place a block or chunk of dry ice inside a towel and crush the block with the mallet and give you some crushed dry ice. - 7.
+Add 1 capful of ammonia. - 5.
+Add 1 spoon of organic material (potting soil).
+Stir until well-mixed. - 6.
+Your TA will place a block or chunk of dry ice inside a towel and crush the block with the mallet and give you some crushed dry ice. - 7.
 Add about 1 cup of crushed dry ice to the bucket, while stirring vigorously.
 (NOTE: Do not stir so hard that you rip the freezer bag!!) - 8.
 Continue stirring until mixture is almost frozen. - 9.
-Lift the comet out of the bucket, keeping it in the freezer bag, and shape it for a few seconds as if you were building a snowball (wear gloves!). - 10.
-If not a solid mass, add small amounts of water and keep working the "snowball" until the mixture is completely frozen. - 11.
+Lift the comet out of the bucket, keeping it in the freezer bag, and shape it for a few seconds as if you were building a snowball (wear gloves!).

+- 10. If not a solid mass, add small amounts of water and keep working the "snowball" until the mixture is completely frozen. - 11.
 Unwrap the comet once it is frozen enough to hold its shape.

-4.9.1 Comets and Light
+5.9.1 Comets and Light